telerik/kendo-ui-core/docs/api/javascript/ui/menu.md

 ### scrollable.distance `Number` *(default: 50)*

-Sets the scroll amount (in pixels) that the menu scrolls when the scroll buttons are hovered.
+Sets the scroll amount (in pixels) that the Menu scrolls when the scroll buttons are hovered.
 Each such distance is animated and then another animation starts with the same distance.

-If clicking a scroll button, the menu scrolls with 2x the distance.
+If clicking a scroll button, the Menu scrolls with 2x the distance.

 #### Example